DannyQuah/DannyQuah.github.io/docs/index.md

 ____

-Past workstreams, apparently, show the same "1 picture" trait:
+4. Past workstreams, apparently, show the same "1 picture" trait:

 <img src="https://DannyQuah.github.io/Storage/2021.07.10-Past-Work-in-1-Picture-Danny.Quah.png" alt="Past Workstreams in 1 Picture" />

-(These results are from my attempts to cross-validate on an independent corpus what I'm machine-learning about the world's emotions, language, and tone in narratives on inequality and social mobility).
+Who knew.
+(These extractions are from my attempts to cross-validate on an independent corpus what I'm machine-learning about the world's emotions, language, and tone in narratives on inequality and social mobility).